burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * if not tries to use [reinterpret_cast](https://en.cppreference.com/w/cpp/language/reinterpret_cast).
 * if not tries to use in addition [const_cast](https://en.cppreference.com/w/cpp/language/const_cast).

 **Private inheritance**.
-In the context of casting it's worthwhile to mention this as well.
+In the context of casting, it's worthwhile to mention this as well.
 In addition to the invisibility of variables by the user of the derived class of members of the vase class, it also does not allow the use of implicit typecasting.

 ```cpp
 struct A{int a;};